tuadiel6/DynamicEMF-REST-API/README.md

 This repository was created to store model-based artifacts, primarily focusing on metamodels and their corresponding models.

 ## (b) Middleware
 The middleware has been developed using the [Spring Boot framework](https://spring.io/projects/spring-boot), a component of the Spring ecosystem that simplifies application development by reducing manual configuration.
 Spring Boot simplifies service setup and deployment with an embedded server, facilitating the creation of microservices in our REST API middleware.
-In our approach, the middleware is responsible for enabling the interaction with the stored models.
 <p align="justify">The implemented middleware follows a three-layer architecture, inspired by the Spring Boot framework, consisting of the code repository, service, and controller layers.
 Below, we describe the main responsibilities of each layer in our approach:</p>

 ### (1) Code Repository Layer
-<p align="justify">This layer is the primary gateway for data access within our system.
+<p align="justify">This layer is the primary gateway for data access within our approach.
 It handles the retrieval, storage, and manipulation of data, encapsulating fundamental CRUD (Create, Read, Update, Delete) operations and translating them into model manipulation operations.</p>

 > [!NOTE]
 > It is important to note that this layer executes model operations in stateless mode, thus ensuring that each operation is self-contained and independent.